Literacy expert Sharon Callen talks about the habits and behaviours of good readers, and how to harness them in the classroom.

 The next behaviour is to respond to feedback.
 This includes teachers understanding the needs of their readers, and whether they need to provide further practice, consolidate a behaviour or teach a new one.

 “It’s about finding out what students are doing as they read.
 So conferring with readers and listening to them read, seeing what they’re doing as they read, and to even be able to say ‘when this happens in your reading, this is what we can do’.
 So, we can introduce them to a new behaviour on the spot,” Sharon said.

 “We can get them responding to that new teaching, get them to practise it there, and then take that into their independent reading as a strategy to practise.”

-Finally, Sharon and Phil continued to recommend the most under-utilised comprehension strategy available to teachers and students – talking about reading.
+Finally, Sharon continued to recommend the most under-utilised comprehension strategy available to teachers and students – talking about reading.

 “I don’t want to just have children waiting for me to give them feedback and guidance around what next.
 I want them to be able to share with others what they’re doing as readers.
 I want them to be able to talk to others,” Sharon said.

 “We want children talking about the behaviours and strategies that they’re using, but we also want them talking about the books that they’re reading, because that’s the joy of reading.
 That’s the ‘what have we learned from this book?
 What have we discovered?’ aspect.